 HYENA: Well, you may be right about that.
 I guess it is sweet to live together: sharing, helping and having fun together.

 HARE: That is my first gift to all the animals: a village.

 HYENA: Hmmmmph!
 Well… you also promised a feast better than mine, remember?

 HARE: Of course, I remember.
 (Claps hands) Bring the food for the feast!
-Since the work was divided amongst so many cooks, everyone had time to prepare the dishes they make best.
+Since the work was divided among so many cooks, everyone had time to prepare the dishes they make best.

 HARE: My feast includes more than just food.
 Get ready for my second gift.
 Be quiet and listen.
 (Tap out a simple rhythm with the block and stick.)

 HYENA: That is catchy!
 What do you call that?